Legacy email integrations in Flow Designer

 Take it a step further

-For example, you could send an email to first create a ServiceNow incident and start a Slack channel using our built-in apps, then add the incident information and chat room link to the message in the event so they're included in the notification.
+For example, you could send an email to first create a ServiceNow incident and start a Slack channel using our built-in apps, then add the incident information and chat room link to the message in the alert so they're included in the notification.

 You also have the ability to see if anything goes wrong after the email reaches xMatters using the Activity panel.